GiacomoVianello-1/IR_assignment_1_07/README.md

 - **Readiness signal**: publishes `/nav2_ready` once localization and navigation are active, ensuring deterministic synchronization with other nodes.

 ### Parameters
-- **initial_x** (double, default: 0.0): X coordinate of the initial pose in the map frame.
+- `initial_x`: X coordinate of the initial pose in the map frame.
-- **initial_y** (double, default: 0.0): Y coordinate of the initial pose in the map frame.
+- `initial_y`: Y coordinate of the initial pose in the map frame.
-- **initial_yaw** (double, default: 0.0): Orientation (yaw, in radians) of the initial pose.
+- `initial_yaw`: Orientation (yaw, in radians) of the initial pose.
+- `covariance_x`: Initial covariance in the X-coordinate estimate.
+- `covariance_y`: Initial covariance in the Y-coordinate estimate.
+- `covariance_yaw`: Initial covariance in the heading angle estimate.
-- **service_wait_timeout_sec** (double, default: 10.0): Maximum time to wait for lifecycle services to become available.
+- `service_wait_timeout_sec`: Maximum time to wait for lifecycle services to become available.
-- **call_timeout_sec** (double, default: 10.0): Maximum time to wait for a lifecycle service call to complete.
+- `call_timeout_sec`: Maximum time to wait for a lifecycle service call to complete.

-These parameters can be adjusted in the provided launch file (`global.launch.py`).
+These parameters can be adjusted at will in the provided launch file (`global.launch.py`).

-This design guarantees that the navigation stack is only activated once localization is stable, and that dependent nodes (GoalSelector and GoalSender) start working only after Nav2 is fully ready, resulting in a reliable and fully automated startup procedure.

 ## 🎯 Goal Selector Node
 The **Goal Selector** node reads AprilTag detections and computes a navigation goal from the detected tags.
-It is designed to work with the `apriltag_node` that publishes tag frames on `/tf` and the `/detections` topic.
+It is designed to work with the `apriltag_ros` node that publishes tag frames on `/tf` and the `/detections` topic.

 ### Behavior and design
 - **Input**: subscribes to `/detections` (`apriltag_msgs/AprilTagDetectionArray`) to learn which tag IDs are visible.